 Vessel Sink Size

-If you want to go for a stylish sink, then a vessel sink will be ideally fit.
+If you want to go for a stylish sink, then a vessel sink will be ideal fit.
 The dimensions of a rounded vessel sink run between 14 to 20 inches in diameter and 4” – 7” in depth.

-On the plus side, you can install a sink with a larger length and width but their depth is often only four to five inches.
+On the plus side, you can install a sink with a larger length and width but its depth is often only four to five inches.
 Therefore it will suit just enough to wash your hands, for facials etc. But sometimes tiny sinks might cause water splashing all over the vanity top.